 2. To improve ovulation and egg quality

 Schisandra Berry or Wu Wei Zi is a multi-function adaptogenic herb often known as a Super Berry!
+It is one of the most effective diminished ovarian reserve supplements.
 This Berry is helpful at improving both ovulation and the quality of eggs.
 In addition it affects testosterone levels and promotes endurance and enhances vitality.
 This pure extract contains significant protective antioxidants and dopamine.

 3. High FSH levels, fatigue and irregular periods

 Astragalus or Huang Qi has been used for centuries in traditional Chinese medicine.
 This powerful herb is effective at regulating the menstrual cycle.
 It can be added to your daily routine to strengthen the immune system, increase stamina, strength, and vitality.
 It is a natural antioxidant that protects the cells from external influences and enhances the immune system.

 4. Fatigue, irregular periods with frequent desire to urinate at night

 Mugwort or Ai Ye has warming properties.
 This powerful herb is valuable to support many aspects of women’s health, especially conditions relating to “cold uterus” which has a negative effect on fertility.
 It boosts Yang energy and alleviates symptoms including heavy bleeding, cramping pain, blood clotting, helping fibroid, endometriosis and cysts.